sensel/morph-docs/docs/api.md

 - example_2_sensel_contacts - Shows how to retrieve data about contacts and the encompassing frame.
 This example fetches 500 frames before ending.
 - Example_3_sensel_forces - A simple example of fetching the force image and doing something with it.
 Scans the force array of the frame and sums all forces on every sensel in the sensor and prints the result to the console.

+#### Teach A Coder To Fish

 These elementary examples may seem to lead to more questions than they answer.
-The truth is that they lead to more interesting and productive questions than you might have otherwise!
-For example, you might thing of example 2 “Ok, I see the contact ID, but I need more information!
-Where is that id?
+The truth is that they lead to more interesting and productive questions!
+For example, you might think of example 2 “Ok, I see the contact ID, but I need more information!
+Where is that ID?
 How hard is the press?
 What else can I know?”

-The best place to find these answers is in the language’s accompanying includes:
+It is more worthwhile to point you to the best place to find these answers: in the language’s accompanying includes:

 - C: [sensel.h](https://github.com/sensel/sensel-api/blob/master/sensel-lib/src/sensel.h)
 - C#: [Sensel.cs](https://github.com/sensel/sensel-api/blob/master/sensel-examples/sensel-cs/sensel-wrapper-cs/Sensel.cs)